-- Identity and Culture
+- Self, Family, Friends and Cultural Awareness

 - Local Area, Holiday, Travel

 - School

 - Future Aspirations, Study and Work

-- International and Global Dimension.
+- International Events (Sporting and Musical), Environment and Voluntary Work

-Each of these themes is broken down into sub-topics.

-During Years 7-9, the students will have already encountered most of the topic areas, meaning that they will be able to build on their existing knowledge.
+Each of these themes is broken down into sub-topics, a list of which is handed out during the first lesson.
+During Years 7-9, the students will have already encountered most of the topic areas and grammar meaning that they will be able to build on their existing knowledge.